 “They are on top of the world.
 It’s funny to see relatives, who once criticized them for allowing me to ‘waste time in pursuing films’, calling to congratulate them on my newfound fame,” says Vishwak, who has not only been appreciated by the critics for his role as Vivek but has also gained a sizable female fan following.

 Not many know that the young actor’s first film was Vellipomakey, a love story with an unhappy end that was produced by Dil Raju.
 After much delay, the film had a small release.
 Though the film didn’t fare well, in the film circles, Vishwak’s performance was appreciated.
 “All I needed was an opportunity.
 Vellipomakey was a learning great experience and I will cherish the film no matter how big or small the release was,” he had earlier told me.
+Apart from starting his dance training at an early age, Vishwak also has a degree in acting from Anupam Kher’s acting school in Mumbai.

 The film released, but failed to generate interest.
 Vishwak, however, is satisfied with his choice of films and the roles that Vellipomakey and Ee Nagaraniki Emaindi offered.
 “I am glad I got to work on two such distinct films.
 I am always scared before every shot.
 I am someone who does a lot of homework before every shot.
 That’s how it was even when I did short films.
 But I also believe that you get only one chance to give your best performance on screen.”